Updated December 2025

 Why Continuous Learning Matters in Tech

-Technology evolves faster than any other field.
-The Stack Overflow 2024 Developer Survey shows that 85% of developers dedicate 1-4 hours weekly to learning new technologies, and those who don't risk skill obsolescence.
+Tech moves fast.
+The Stack Overflow 2024 Developer Survey shows that 85% of developers dedicate 1-4 hours weekly to learning new technologies.
+If you're not keeping up, your skills are quietly expiring.

-The half-life of technical skills ranges from 2-5 years depending on the domain.
-Frontend frameworks evolve constantly, while foundational skills like algorithms and system design remain stable for decades.
-Smart developers focus their learning energy accordingly.
+Technical skills have a half-life of 2-5 years depending on the domain.
+Frontend frameworks churn constantly, while algorithms and system design stay relevant for decades.
+Spend your learning time accordingly.

 • Salary Impact: Developers with current skills earn 15-20% more than those with outdated knowledge